Internet Matters

 Learn about your pre-teen’s favourite video games, platforms and online interests by joining them.
 Remember, their online life is their real life – so take an interest.
 Give them the opportunity to show you some of their favourite things.

-What do pre-teens do online?
+What do pre-teens do with tech?

 Research shows that pre-teens like to watch videos, play video games and use messaging apps.
+As they grow, they’re more likely to want to use social media and other social messaging spaces.

 Most popular platforms